awslabs/mlmax/modules/environment/README.md

 ## Architecture

-Very often in a regulated industry such as Financial Service and Healthcase where data security is critical, the customer will have stringent requirements to be compliant for data science work.
+Very often in a regulated industry such as Financial Services and Healthcare where data security is critical, the customer will have stringent requirements to be compliant for data science work.
 This template will setup the minimum service such as bastianless EC2 instance, SageMaker Notebook and S3